robert-westenberger/knowledgebase/webgl/lights.md

 ### Normals
 **Normals** are [vectors](/mathematics/linear-algebra/vectors-and-spaces) that are perpendicular to the surface we want to illuminate.They represent the orientation of the surface and are therefore critical to modeling the interaction between a light source and the object.

+### Material
+**Materials** control how an object appears on the screen.
+It can be modeled by several params, including its color and texture.